shanelnumber5/341-web-design/_docs/topic-11/08-position/06-page.md

 Using the fixed position also allows you to develop headers or menu bars that are "sticky".
 Study the following example for how to create a "sticky header and menu".

+It is standard to wrap your navigation bar elements in the `<header>` element.

 Notice, that when you scroll the below example, the header stays in place.
 Also notice, that in order to accomplish this look, we have to move the `.main-content` container down, so that it does not appear behind the header.

 <div class="codepen-embed">